PT120M

 Csirke Paprikás

 This is Grandma’s favorite quintessential Hungarian comfort food, rich and satisfying Authentic Hungarian Chicken Paprikash.
-Slow cooked chicken, which is rich with a dense fond, comforts the soul as well as the pallet.
+Slow-cooked chicken, which is rich with a dense fond, comforts the soul as well as the pallet.
 There are very few ingredients, however, they cuddle together to make the perfect marriage.
-I do all my meat searing and stewing in my orange Le Creuset dutch oven.
-I love how it performs without burning, making a beautiful fond on the bottom for a depth of flavor stainless-steal can’t provide.
+I do all my meat searing and stewing in my orange Le Creuset Dutch oven.
+I love how it performs without burning, making a beautiful fond on the bottom for a depth of flavor that stainless steel can’t provide.

 For the best prices shop Amazon.
 Le Creuset Signature Enameled Cast-Iron 5-1/2-Quart Round French (Dutch) Oven, Cerise (Cherry Red)